stephanie82203/Stat4601-Final-Project/README.md

 - Outlined the entire project structure
 - Created and maintained the GitHub repository

-### Data Preprocessing
+### Data Visualization
-Members : David Wu, Trae Smith
+Members : David Wu
-- Removed missing values and extreme outliers
-- Standardized features for modeling if necessary
-- Applied PCA and ICA for dimensionality reduction if necessary
-- Visualized raw vs. cleaned data to show improvements
+- Visualized raw vs. cleaned data to show improvements _(Note: Data preprocessing for modeling was handled separately for the unsupervised and supervised learning tasks.)_

 ### Unsupervised Learning
 Members : Stephanie Cheng